microsoft/onnxruntime/docs/genai/tutorials/phi3-android.md

 ## Important Features

 ### Java API
-This app uses the [generate() Java API](https://github.com/microsoft/onnxruntime-genai/tree/main/src/java/src/main/java/ai/onnxruntime/genai) GenAIException, Generator, GeneratorParams, Model, and TokenizerStream classes ([documentation](https://onnxruntime.ai/docs/genai/api/java.html)).
+This app uses the [generate() Java API](https://github.com/microsoft/onnxruntime-genai/tree/main/src/java/src/main/java/ai/onnxruntime/genai) GenAIException, Generator, GeneratorParams, Model, and TokenizerStream classes (see documentation [here](https://onnxruntime.ai/docs/genai/api/java.html)).
 The [generate() C API](https://onnxruntime.ai/docs/genai/api/c.html), [generate() C# API](https://onnxruntime.ai/docs/genai/api/csharp.html), and [generate() Python API](https://onnxruntime.ai/docs/genai/api/python.html) are also available.

 ### Model Download
 This app downloads the [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct) model from Hugging Face.
 To use a different model, such as the [Phi-3-mini-128k-instruct](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct/tree/main), change the path links to refer to your chosen model.
 If using a model with imaging capabilities, use the [MultiModalProcessor class]() in place of the [Tokenizer class]() and update the prompt template accordingly.